polyaxon/polyaxon/docs/templates/experimentation/hyperparameters_search.md

 Some of these approaches are also iterative and improve based on previous experiments.

-In order to search a hyperparameter space, all search algorithms require a `settings` section, they also share some subsections such as: `matrix` definition of hyperparameters, `early_stopping`, and `concurrency`.
+In order to search a hyperparameter space, all search algorithms require a `hptuning` section, they also share some subsections such as: `matrix` definition of hyperparameters, `early_stopping`, and `concurrency`.
 Each one of this algorithms has a dedicated subsection to define the required options.